skiss007/SMTPnotifier/README.md

 # SMTPnotifier
 Interface between IP camera email alert and Shinobi CCTV system

+Configure It by example below, to run it: python3 SMTPnotifier.py

 Hello and welcome!

 Since every camera have now a motion detection, why use CPU for that?